Sign in

 Another incredible outing for the Sporting CP striker saw him score five goals and assist one in two games for Sweden, ensuring he finished as the UEFA Nations League Group stage top scorer with nine goals.

-He started with a goal and an assist performance against Slovakia before netting a poker against Azerbaijan, taking his international goals to 16 in 27 games, while he now has 32 goals and eight assists in 24 games for club and country this season.
+He started with a goal and an assist performance against Slovakia before netting a hat-trick against Azerbaijan, taking his international goals to 16 in 27 games, while he now has 32 goals and eight assists in 24 games for club and country this season.

 Antonio Nusa and Erling Haaland of Norway